apache/logging-log4cxx/admin/releasing.md

 * The change log (in src/site/markdown/change-report-gh.md) is up-to-date.
 * The web-site for the new version has been published to https://logging.staged.apache.org/log4cxx (using [this procedure](staging.md) )
 * An e-mail has been sent to dev@logging.apache.org announcing the intention to release
+* Your e-mail client can send mail from your `@apache.org` address.
+(Refer: https://eventmesh.apache.org/community/how-to-use-email/)
 * Your public key is available in [Apache Logging KEYS file](https://dist.apache.org/repos/dist/release/logging/KEYS)

 Steps